Toxa2033/SavedStateCompilerPlugin/README.md

 **Importance:**
 * The SaveStateHandle variable mast be declarated in class.
 * As a key for SaveStateHandle plugin uses name of a annotated variable
+* Supported variable types are listed [here](https://developer.android.com/topic/libraries/architecture/viewmodel-savedstate#types).
+Also, all these types can be specified as a generic param in LiveData or MutableLiveData

 ## 4 generated methods